Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [CVPR 2019] ([paper](https://arxiv.org/pdf/1903.12290.pdf)) Revisiting Local Descriptor based Image-to-Class Measure for Few-shot Learning
     * Calculating the similarity between query and class represent feature in feature level, rather than instance level.
 It seperate original feature in m part and then compute the similarity to the K-nearst class partial features.
     * Good Result on mini-ImageNet 71.02 ± 0.64% with Conv4_64F.

-- [CVPR 2019] Large-Scale Few-Shot Learning- Knowledge Transfer With Class Hierarchy
-    * Aiming at learning large-scale problem, not just on 5 novel class.
-    * Using the Class Names embeddings(text embedding) to form a class hierarchy.
-    * Get a pretter higher result than existing methods.

 - [CVPR 2019] ([paper](https://arxiv.org/pdf/1812.02391v2.pdf)) Meta-Transfer Learning for Few-Shot Learning
     * Not like it, for the results are not significant, nearly no improve on 5 way 5 shot on mini-ImageNet.